Rohit034/Journey-Joy-Application/README.md

 Journey of Joy
-A dynamic travel management platform where users can plan holiday packages, choose destinations, and get personalized hotel recommendations with pricing based on ratings and discounts.
+A dynamic travel management platform where users can plan packages, choose destinations, and get personalized hotel recommendations with pricing based on ratings and discounts.

 Table of Contents